Skyline of Pittsburgh

 Pittsburgh, PA, US

-Steel City transformed into a tech and medical hub with incredibly cheap housing.
+Steel City reborn as a tech and healthcare hub with world-class universities and bridges.

 Affordable